bcoe/Adventures-in-Document-Thumbnailing/README.md

 LibreOffice / PythonUNO
 ------------------------------------

 Up until quite recently, we were using LibreOffice as part of our document thumbnailing process.
-It was used to convert various document formats to PDFs, at which point the could easily be converted into images.
+It was used to convert various document formats into PDFs, at which point the could easily be converted into images.

 **Pros**